adon-cloudcannon/landing-page-test/src/collections/site-pages/gdpr.md

 2\.3 To the extent that there is any conflict between any of the following, they will have precedence in the descending order of priority set out below:

-a the Standard Contractual Clauses (if applicable);
+a. the Standard Contractual Clauses (if applicable);

 b. this Addendum; and&nbsp;